agentzero93/syr_squirrel_lcwgs/README.md

 Note: Raw reads look good, just a bit of adapter contamination.

 2) Trim the raw reads of adapter contamination and low-quality bases using Trimmomatic (then reassess quality with FastQC and MultiQC).

+Note: Reads no longer have adapter contamination.

-3) Align the trimmed reads to the reference genome using BWA.
+4) Align the trimmed reads to the reference genome using BWA.

 Note: The reference genome can be downloaded here - https://rapid.ensembl.org/Sciurus_carolinensis_GCA_902686445.2/Info/Index